Iran-backed militia says Israel may launch ‘limited’ attacks on Iraq

 The Washington Institute think tank in 2021 called Kataib Sayyid al-Shuhada “a splinter of Kataib Hezbollah” - another pro-Iran Shiite militia group - that works under the Islamic Revolutionary Guard Corps (IRGC).

-Both groups are part of the Islamic Resistance in Iraq, a network of shadow Iraqi militia groups backed by Iran that has launched hundreds of rocket and drone strikes against American military installations in Iraq in retaliation for Washington’s support for Israel in its war against Gaza.
+Both groups are part of the Islamic Resistance in Iraq, a network of shadow Iraqi militia groups backed by Iran that has launched hundreds of rocket and drone strikes against US military installations in Iraq in retaliation for Washington’s support for Israel in its war against Gaza.

 He accused regional powers Saudi Arabia and the UAE of providing “financial cover” for the bombardment of Gaza.